KO6FCH/scoop-ham/README.md

 |[SDR++](https://www.sdrpp.org/)|:grey_question:|---||
 |[wfview](https://wfview.org/)|:grey_question:|---||

-<sup>:100:- Fully tested and working. :heavy_check_mark:- Minimal testing but should work. :warning:- New to **scoop-ham**.
-User beware. :clock730:- In progress. :grey_question:- Todo/considering.</sup>
+<sup>:100:- Fully tested and working. :heavy_check_mark:- Minimal testing but should work. :warning:- Newly added.
+User beware. :clock730:- In progress. :grey_question:- To Do/Considering.</sup>
 <hr/>
 <sub>TODO: Add the topic 'scoop-bucket' to the repo to be indexed on https://scoop.sh.</sub>